Find Affordable College Courses

 45% Women

 Brown University comes in at #17 on our list of the most popular colleges offering master's degrees in engineering.
 Each year, around 9,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $60,944 per year, while in-state graduate students, on average, pay $60,944 per year.
-For the 2020-2021 academic year, 56 master's degrees were handed out to engineering majors at Brown.
-Around 13% of these students were from an underrepresented racial-ethnic group, and 45% were women.
+The average in-state tuition for full-time undergraduates is $65,656 per year, while in-state graduate students, on average, pay $65,656 per year.
+During the most recent year for which we have data, 56 people received their master's degree in engineering from Brown.
+Around 8% of these students were from an underrepresented racial-ethnic group, and 45% were women.
+Data shows that Brown graduates that hold this degree go on to make a median salary of $102,396.

 #18